 If we are staying in accommodation that does not allow us to cook our own meals we can ensure meals are supplied through the establishment or if you prefer you can organise your own meals with some guidance from the crew.

-Our tour leader/cook is used to cooking for different nationalities, age groups and dietary requirements so they are in the best position to supply hearty, tasty and nutritious meals for your students.
+Our crew are used to cooking for different nationalities, age groups and dietary requirements so they are in the best position to supply hearty, tasty and nutritious meals for your students.
 They are also experienced in hygiene ensuring food preparation and handling is done in the highest standards possible.
 After all keeping your students well and healthy is our primary concern.

 The cost of meals is included in the overall price unless otherwise stated or requested.